Improx/ModifiedValues/README.md

 SETTINGS TO PREVIEW FINAL VALUE
 SAVED VALUE VS GETTER

+`ModifiedEnum<YourEnum>` does have a custom property drawer and will not appear in the inspector, because Unity property drawers do not support generic types.
+However, for a specific YourEnum type, you can create your own property drawer by copying any other property drawer class and replacing the type with `ModifiedEnum<YourEnum>`.
+The same applies for any other class derived from ModifiedValue - you can easily create your own drawers by copying from the existing ones.

 ## Other Notes

 In cases where the context is ambiguous, implicit casting of a ModifiedValue object to its wrapped value type may not work.
 One such example is the switch statement, where you need to specify that you're inquiring the value directly: